Crosland Chroma

 Make Education Affordable -- Foster Interdisciplinary Teaching and Learning: The costs of course materials have skyrocketed more than 1,000 percent since the 1970s.
 The Georgia Tech Library works to make education affordable.
 An endowment would support innovative solutions to ensure that faculty are partnering with the Library to provide students with the resources they need to be successful in the classroom, laboratory, and studio throughout their time at Georgia Tech.

-Endow Archives and Special Collections: These endowments allow us to build our archives and special collections to better represent the many areas of expertise at Georgia Tech -- and the diversity of our contributors.
-The additional resources that an endowment provides help enhance and expand access to these collections for students, faculty, staff, and researchers across the globe.
+Endow Archives and Special Collections: These endowments allow us to build our archives and special collections to represent better Georgia Tech's many areas of expertise and all members of our community.
+An endowment's additional resources help enhance and expand access to these collections for students, faculty, staff, and researchers worldwide.

 Support Graduate Students: Support for graduate students allows the Georgia Tech Library to grow its capacity as a teaching library.
 Two major areas of graduate student support include: